 SFMAG: How did you come onto Wicked?

-Melissa Fahn: In the fall of 2000 I was contacted by [composer] Stephen Schwartz to do an initial reading of his new musical, and then three reads after that.
-There's only one other cast member besides [me and Kristin Chenoweth] who saw all those reads.
+Melissa Fahn: In the fall of 2000 I was contacted by Stephen Schwartz to do an initial reading of his new musical, and then three reads after that.
+I'm one of only three cast members, including Kristin Chenoweth, who saw every read of the show.

 Kristoffer Cusick: I got offers for three shows on the same day: Aida, Mama Mia, and Wicked.
 But I thought, one of these is a new show, I want to be in on the ground floor.

-Andrew Palermo: The show I did right before that was Annie Get Your Gun.
-Part of me didn't want to go back to the chorus, but it was already high profile from the beginning.
+Andrew Palermo: I'd just finished Annie Get Your Gun and part of me didn't want to go back to the chorus, but it was already high profile from the beginning.
 There was a buzz about it.
+I took a chance.

-Lorna Ventura: I was already working with George C. Wolfe as an associate choreographer, but I wanted to work with Wayne [Cilento] and Stephen, so that attracted me enough to go back to chorus work.
+Lorna Ventura: I already had a job as an associate choreographer, but I wanted to work with Wayne Cilento and Stephen, so that attracted me enough to go back to chorus work.

 SFMAG: When did you realize that the show would be a hit?

-Cameron: The table read the first day.
-I remember running out of the room and calling my mother and saying, "I just got into something huge."
+Ben Cameron: The table read the very first day.
+I remember running out of the room and calling my mother saying, "I just got into something huge."

-Ventura: In San Francisco I remember coming out the stage door and seeing people dressed up as witches.
+Ventura: In San Francisco I came out the stage door and saw people dressed up as witches waiting in line.
 I thought, this thing is going to land.
 I’m glad we opened there.
 It might not have been such a hit anywhere else.